kyle-n/kyle-n.github.io/_posts/2016-02-16-monday-storms-crawford-tornado.md

 categories: tornados, weather, ledger, news
 ---

-The storms that buffeted the Chattahoochee Valley Monday night left a trail of damage, according to Robert Franklin, director of Russell County Emergency Management.
+The storms that buffeted the Chattahoochee Valley Monday night left a trail of damage, according to Robert Franklin, director of Russell County Emergency Management. {% include footnote num="4" note="I have never heard someone sound as tired as this guy did.
+Bob is a champ for taking a nosy reporter's calls the day after staying up 'till 4 a.m. clearing trees from the roads around Russell County." %}

 <!--break-->